lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-ctxt title='A Compression/Decompression Context'}

-A Rule does not describe how the compressor parses a packet header to find and identify each field (e.g. the IPv6 Source Address, the UDP Destination Port or a CoAP URI path option).
+A Rule does not describe how the compressor parses a packet header to find and identify each field (e.g., the IPv6 Source Address, the UDP Destination Port or a CoAP URI path option).
 It is assumed that there is a protocol parser alongside SCHC that is able to identify all the fields encountered in the headers to be compressed, and to label them with a Field ID.